psychemedia/island-storynotes/knighton-gorges-ghosts.md

 (See ante, p.
 182.)

-RALPH ( 3 ^ de Gorges, son and heir of Ralph " the Marshal " and his wife Maud, succeeded to the family estates by May, 1296-97 (Rot.
+RALPH ( 3 ^ de Gorges, son and heir of Ralph "the Marshal" and his wife Maud, succeeded to the family estates by May, 1296-97 (Rot.
 Fin., 25 Edw.
 I., m.
 13).
 He served under his father in Gascony in the campaign 1294, and was probably taken prisoner with

 him at Risuna, as will be shown later on in • references to the losses he and his father jointly sustained in that expedition.
-Evidence of his being still in captivity is shown in a protection order, bearing date April 2, 1299, " for Ralph de Gorges for as long as he emains a prisoner with the King of France " (Cal.
+Evidence of his being still in captivity is shown in a protection order, bearing date April 2, 1299, "for Ralph de Gorges for as long as he emains a prisoner with the King of France" (Cal.
 Pat.
 R., 1292-1301, p.
 402).

-Dugdale says he was serving in Scotland ;he following year, but cites no authority for the statement, and in face of the foregoing excerpt it is probable he was still a prisoner and Dugdale's authority may be only a writ summoning him.
+Dugdale says he was serving in Scotland the following year, but cites no authority for the statement, and in face of the foregoing excerpt it is probable he was still a prisoner and Dugdale's authority may be only a writ summoning him.
 He must, however, have 3een set at liberty soon afterwards since he was certainly present at the siege of Caerlaverock in 1300.
-Hoare says that he is celebrated

-' by the minstrel as being one of the foremost chieftains who sat down with their chivalry before ;hat noted fortress : —
+Hoare says that he is celebrated by the minstrel as being one of the foremost chieftains who sat down with their chivalry before that noted fortress:—

 There more than once the new-dubbed knight Sir Kalph de Gorges I saw, hemmed round."
 His long detention as a prisoner in France may have been the cause or reason of his late knighthood.
 It may be noted here that Wiffen, 'Russell Memoirs,' i.
-137, identifies Ralph "the Marshal " in 1294 with Ralph at Caerlaverock in 1300, whereas the latter was the former's son.
+137, identifies Ralph "the Marshal" in 1294 with Ralph at Caerlaverock in 1300, whereas the latter was the former's son.

 By a fine (29 Edw.
-I., 1301) evidence is afforded of Sir Ralph being then married, a " Magister Thomas Gorges " granting certain manors and the advowson of a church, &c., in the county of Dorset " to Ralph de Gorges and Alionora his wife."
+I., 1301) evidence is afforded of Sir Ralph being then married, a "Magister Thomas Gorges" granting certain manors and the advowson of a church, &c., in the county of Dorset "to Ralph de Gorges and Alionora his wife."

 In the year 1305 the manor of Knighton Gorges was leased to William de Caleshale and his wife Cicely for the term of their lives (Inq. a.q.d., file 55, no. 20).

-The claim advanced by Sir Ralph to be reimbursed for the losses he had sustained in the French wars in Gascony is now dealt with : —
+The claim advanced by Sir Ralph to be reimbursed for the losses he had sustained in the French wars in Gascony is now dealt with:—

-" 1308, May 4.
+"1308, May 4.
 To the treasurer and Barons of the Exchequer.
 Order to allow to Ralph de Gorges in the debts due from him, the arrears of the wages due to him and his father Ralph, for the time when they were in the late King's service in Gascony in the twenty-second year of his reign, and for the restitution of their horses, their loot, and also for the wool of his father seized for the use of the late King." — Cal.
 Pat.
 R., 1307-13.
 It appears from an entry made in the Close Rolls two years later that some difficulty was found in carrying out the order, "because they were not notified of the number and price of the said horses, &c."
 (Cal.
 Cl.
 R., 1307-13, p.
 104, m.
 26).

 The foregoing notices are all important, as I have already pointed out, showing that the